 Students who do not meet the GPA minimum are welcome to apply, but should address their academic history in their application and discuss the reasons they are confident of success.

-To maintain good standing in the Honors Program, students must maintain their overall GPA at or above 3.25; meet with an Honors counselor in the Transfer Center at least once per semester; make reasonable progress toward completion of academic goals, including Honors coursework; engage in community, school, or leadership service, unless excused; commit no acts of academic dishonesty; and maintain records and good communication with the Transfer Center and the Honors Program Office.
+To maintain good standing in the Honors Program, students must maintain their overall GPA at or above 3.25; meet with an Honors counselor in the Transfer Center at least once per semester; make reasonable progress toward completion of academic goals, including Honors coursework; engage in community, school, service each semester, unless excused; commit no acts of academic dishonesty; attend annual Orientation/Re-Orientation workshops; and maintain good communication with the Transfer Center and the Honors Program Office.

 Requirements for the Certificate

 a.
 Composition Requirement (usually in the first year):